truatpasteurdotfr/rozofs/contrib/nagios/README.md

 check_rozofs_volume.sh
 ----------------------

-This plugin is used to monitor the state of a volume id using the `rozodebug` interface.
+This plugin is used to monitor the state of a volume id using the `rozodiag` interface.
 It gets as mandatory parameters the host where the `exportd` handling this volume runs (VIP) and the acceptable critical/warning thresholds for the free volume space.